theramiyer/blog/content/post/2026/why-i-distrust-politicians.md

 The BMTC implemented UPI after quite a struggle, yet, the implementation of the National Common Mobility Card is still 'on the horizon'.[^2] It is a shame for the tech capital of India.
 Contrast this with Chennai, which implemented NCMC in their Metros much later, yet has already successfully rolled it out for city buses (MTC) and parking.[^3]

 Consider the NICE route in Bengaluru.
 I see hundreds of cars carrying one person each every day.
-How many buses run from my locality to my workplace?
+How many bus _trips_ run from my locality to my workplace?
 One or two per day.
 Between 7 and 8 am, and 5 and 6 pm.

 But here is the catch: *when do IT folks actually work?*

 People in my office log in between 10:30 and 12:30, and log out between 7:30 and 8:30.
 So whom are those buses for?

 Those lamenting that BMTC makes a loss year after year should remember that public transport is never meant for profit.
 They should, however, understand the real work timings of their target riders.
 Run air-conditioned buses during the hours IT professionals travel, and you will see thousands opt for them.
 One AC bus carrying sixty people is infinitely better than sixty AC cars carrying one person each.